rrumale/python-fullstack-todolist/backend/backend.md

 	</copy>
 	```

-## Task 4: Tag & push image to the registry.
+## TASK 4: Tag & push image to the registry.

 1. Now that you have a docker image running locally, you are now ready to run it from OKE cluster.
 Give a tag to the image that you're going to push to Oracle Cloud Infrastructure Registry by entering: